kizunanocoin/web-wallet/README.md

 ## Donations

-If you have found Nault useful and are feeling generous, you can donate at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`
+If you have found KIZUNANO WALLET useful and are feeling generous, you can donate at `kizn_31oh1g739gh6gk4uisb75h7makxsy1xqyi3jckmkh8n6pegbphnswxoeyhrf`

 Thanks a lot!